Skip to Content

 Difference Between Fluffy and Poofy Hair

-Fluffy and poofy hair isn’t the same, even if they sound like it.
+Fluffy and poofy hair aren’t the same, even if they sound like it.
 While they both have plenty of volume, that’s where the similarities end.

 Poofy hair generally has some frizz and is natural.
-However, many people don’t want to have frizzy or poofy hair.
+That’s why many people don’t want to have frizzy or poofy hair.

 On the other hand, fluffy hair is full and has plenty of volume.
-People usually want the fluffy look, but it takes some work and the right products to achieve.
+People usually want the fluffy look, but it takes some work and the right products to achieve it.
 It’s not typically a natural result of letting your hair be.

 Conclusion